johnnyreilly/jquery-validation-globalize/README.md

 An extension to the jQuery Validation Plugin which makes it use Globalize for number and date parsing (enabling simple internationalized validation).

 This extension has the following dependencies:
-- jQuery Validation (which itself depends on jQuery)
+- jQuery Validation (which itself depends on jQuery) - any version to my knowledge
-- Globalize
+- Globalize v0.1.1

 ##Getting started